MiaTothova/story-vault/README.md

 4. The user has a choice to end the game by selecting 5.

 ### Future features
-I ran out of time to implement these changes, I will inplement them in the future:
+I ran out of time to implement these changes, I will implement them in the future:
 * Form validation: The input required in the "name" box.
 * Save score option.
 * Top 5 high scores board.

 ## The Design
-It is a children's game therefore the graphics sre very child friendly.
+It is a children's game therefore the graphics are very child-friendly.
 Each story has its own image based on the title eg. place for "taco story" (I could not find a ASCII image for a taco), Pizza for "Pizza story",Teddy bear for "About me" and a Butterfly for "Butterflies".
-* I have imported 'Time' which has allowed me to put a time break on how fast the text apeares in terminal.
+* I have imported 'Time' which has allowed me to put a time break on how fast the text appeares in the terminal.
 Eg. there is a time.sleep(10) after a story which will take 10seconds before another selection for a story is possible.
 Giving the user a bit of time to read.
-Otherwise everything would apeard at the same time in the terminal.
+Otherwise, everything would appear at the same time in the terminal.

 ## Technologies Used
 * [Gitpod](https://gitpod.io/workspaces) I used this developer to write the code for this game.